Pennsylvania Workers’ Compensation Wage Loss Benefits

 - Permanent Partial Disability (PPD).
 Because the injury resulted in permanent harm, there is no clear expectation that you will be able to return to your work, although you may be able to perform under “light duty.”
 There is no minimum weekly amount you can collect, but there is a maximum amount.
 You are able to collect PPD benefits for up to 500 weeks.

 Specific loss benefits can be awarded along with PTD or PPD, as well.
-If you are not sure whether or not you are entitled to additional benefits, some speak with a Philadelphia workers’ compensation lawyer at the law firm of Larry Pitt & Associates.
-We review your case and your medical files to see if you are entitled to additional compensation awards.
+If you are unsure if you are entitled to additional benefits, speak with an experienced workers’ compensation lawyer at Larry Pitt & Associates, P.C.
+We will promptly review your case and your medical files to see if you are entitled to additional compensation awards.

 Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
 Help Injured Workers Recover Maximum Wage Loss Benefits

 When you have been injured at work, you may be entitled to various kinds of benefits to help you protect your home and your family.
 At Larry Pitt & Associates, we can help you through the process and explain your options to you.
 Please call 888-PITT-LAW or fill out our contact form to set up a no-obligation consultation with a dedicated Philadelphia workers’ compensation attorney today.
 We proudly serve Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.